GatesDupont/gatesdupont.github.io/_posts/2019-06-16-nlcd-velox-dplyr.md

 ---
-title: "Calculating 'pland' using Velox & Dplyr"
+title: "Efficient workflow for calculating proportional landcover"
 layout: post
 published: true
 use_code: true
 ---
-<i>Efficiently calculating proportional landcover in R using velox and dplyr.</i>
+<i>Using velox and dplyr to efficiently calculate proportional landcover ('pland') in R </i>

 <br>